The Auditor (usually only one person) reviews the club's finances annually and advises the Treasurer.

 membership, programs, history, bylaws and special events.

-This Committee produces the Annual Yearbook which is distributed at the first meeting in the fall.
-It
+This committee (usually one person,) produces the Annual Yearbook which is distributed at the first meeting in

 members, and many other items of information.
 The chair must gather information from numerous

-committees, do the fact checking, typesetting, proofreading and graphic design.
-The master is then
+committees, do the fact checking, typesetting, layout and graphic design.
+A committee of several volunteers

 Garden Club of Brewster